 TB: Your grandma?

 TB: Oh yah, Bäsel (Aunt) Magdalene.
 I still remember her as good as today.
 When we walked up with the kettle, and I had the kettle and she had her cane.
 And she was so stooped [over], you know, and she helped me to bring this food up to Grandma, to this Grandma here (pointing to picture).

 ME: This lady that we are talking about, her maiden name was Magdalene Duchscherer.
 She married a Kloetzel, who was my mother's mother and father.
 It was Theresa's relative too, because this Magdalene Duchscherer that we're talking about, this grandma, she was your dad's or your mother's relative.

 TB: My mother's relative, because my mother talked about Kloetzels; but we never saw the people.

 ME: This Kloetzel died in Russia, but then Grandma was remarried.

 ME: A Moser.
 But Grandma had a daughter that

 was married to a Linghor.

 TB: Yah, because she was living in Devils Lake.
-See, I
+See, I still remember that.